-Property buyers are currently in line for the opportunity of a lifetime, but you will need more than just money to ensure you set yourself onto a successful financial path.
+Cashed up property buyers are starting to see an easing in competition in the current market, but they’ll need more than just money to ensure they set themselves onto a successful financial path.

-With the banks offering record low interest rates and the post COVID-19 State and Federal grants and incentives, cash will certainly be plentiful but buyers will need to be on their game in order to make the most of the opportunity.
+With the banks increasing interest rates and low stock levels keeping a hold on prices, buyers with a good deposit or solid equity will have the upper hand but will need to be on their game in order to make the most of the opportunity.

 Leading Property Strategist, Debra Beck-Mewing, said buyers who are in a position to make a purchase will need to skill up now on key aspects of the buying process to ensure they make good choices.

 “We see many buyers who are given loan pre-approval but then burn months and months trying to make a decision.
-It’s these buyers who then fall prey to the marketeers and spruikers who push them into problem properties as buyers become overwhelmed and worried about missing the grant deadlines,” she said.
+It’s these buyers who then fall prey to the marketeers and spruikers who push them into problem properties as buyers become overwhelmed and worried about missing their market opportunity,” she said.

-With property prices strengthening, buyers will be under pressure to make good decisions quickly.
+Many buyers can feel pressured to make decisions quickly which can lead some to make the wrong choice.
+Buying has never been more complex so a solid level of knowledge is required to operate in the current market.
 Most buyers will have some knowledge of one aspect of the buying process, but to be successful buyers need to be across all aspects.
 At a bare minimum, consider the following key tips.

 1. It really isn’t all about ‘location’- the most important issue is to ensure your strategy is best for you.
 Under no circumstances should you be trying to chase ‘hot’ suburbs as this is a recipe for trouble.

 2. If you’re receiving ‘advice’ find out how the ‘advisor’ is being paid.
-If you’re not paying them, then the advice they’re giving you is baised.
-This is particularly true if the advisor is presenting you with a property.
+If you’re not paying them, then the advice they’re giving you is biased.
+This is particularly true if the advisor is ‘presenting’ you with a property.
 They won’t be showing you the full range, only properties where they’re receiving a commission.